apache/qpid-dispatch/dockerfiles/README.md

 ####Running unit tests
 Uncomment the line *RUN ctest -VV*  to run the dispatch unit and system tests.

+####Getting core dumps and backtraces from qdrouterd crashes and asserts

+* Install gdb.
+Add another step to the Docker build file and rebuild.

+    RUN dnf -y install gdb

+* Run the docker image shell prompt in a container with extended privileges

+    sudo docker run --privileged -i -t docker-image-name /bin/bash

+* At the container shell prompt enable crash dumps (as appropriate for your container host)

+    $ ulimit -c unlimited

+    $ echo "coredump.%e.%p" > /proc/sys/kernel/core_pattern

+* From the build directory run ctest

+    $ ctest -VV -R some_test

+* From the build directory examine core file in test setUpClass directory of the failed router.
+The core file is in the same directory as the router log file.
+The example shown here is for a policy oversize basic test failure while using the MaxMessageSizeBlockOversize class.

+    $ gdb router/qdrouterd ./tests/system_test.dir/system_tests_policy_oversize_basic/MaxMessageSizeBlockOversize/setUpClass/coredump.nnn.mmm

+    (gdb) bt

 ####Note
 These dockerfiles are provided for developers to quickly get started with the dispatch router and are not intended for use in production environments.